Ronald Tomarelli

 Born in Halifax, Nova Scotia on the east coast of Canada, Ron started piano lessons at the age of 5.
-Enthusiastic and a quick learner, he quickly became interested in all forms of music and later it was discovered that he knew the notes on the piano without seeing them.
+Enthusiastic and a quick learner, he quickly became interested in all forms of music and by the end of high school he decided to pursue a career in music.

 He made his first public appearance on television at the age of 14 and then made a tour of the Province of N.S. at 16 playing in many small communities that up until that time had never heard a solo piano recital!